Found a lost pet?

 - Check for ID.
 Some pets have a collar with the phone number stitched in, or a tag with a number that you can call to locate the pet parent.

 - Take a photo.
 Alert your neighbors about the found dog.
 Snap a photo of the pet and post it on Nextdoor, your neighborhood social media group and your social media accounts.
+Follow these tips from HeartsSpeak for taking photos of a found pet!

 Within the Next Few Hours